Skip to content

 Key Findings

-• HMoE achieves performance comparable to attention-based fusion while being 35% faster.
+• HMoE performs comparably to attention fusion while being 35% faster.

-• CFG-inspired dynamic alignment outperforms static alignment (fixed \(w=1\)) by 3–5 percentage points.
+• CFG-inspired dynamic alignment outperforms static alignment (\(w=1\)) by 3-5 percentage points.

 Highlights & Insights

-• Borrowing Classifier-Free Guidance for cross-modal alignment in tracking is an elegant analogy: modality reliability is treated as the "conditioned" vs. "unconditional" branch.
+• The use of Classifier-Free Guidance for cross-modal alignment in tracking is a clever analogy: treating modality reliability as "conditional" vs. "unconditional" branches.

-• The insight that "cross-modal attention alignment is the key to breaking the performance–efficiency dilemma" is generalizable to other multimodal tasks.
+• The insight that "cross-modal attention alignment is key to breaking the performance-efficiency dilemma" is generalizable to other multi-modal tasks.

 Limitations & Future Work

-• Validation is limited to the tracking task; effectiveness on detection or segmentation remains untested.
+• Validation is limited to tracking; performance on detection or segmentation is untested.

 • The number of experts and heads in HMoE requires manual tuning.

-• Scenarios involving more than two modalities are not considered.
+• Scenarios involving more than two modalities were not considered.

-• AMG could be extended to broader types of attention alignment.
+• AMG could be extended to more complex types of attention alignment.

-• vs. SDSTrack: SDSTrack reuses frozen attention layers for global interaction but at high complexity; SEATrack replaces this with HMoE.
+• vs SDSTrack: SDSTrack reuses frozen attention layers for global interaction but suffers from high complexity; SEATrack replaces this with HMoE.

-• vs. ProTrack: ProTrack pioneered the prompt-tuning paradigm but has limited expressiveness; SEATrack's AMG-LoRA is more effective.
+• vs ProTrack: ProTrack pioneered prompt tuning for tracking but lacks expressiveness; SEATrack's AMG-LoRA is more effective.

 Rating

-• Novelty: ⭐⭐⭐⭐ Both AMG-LoRA and HMoE exhibit original designs.
+• Novelty: ⭐⭐⭐⭐ AMG-LoRA and HMoE designs are innovative.

 • Experimental Thoroughness: ⭐⭐⭐⭐ Comprehensive evaluation across RGB-T/D/E tasks.

-• Writing Quality: ⭐⭐⭐⭐ Motivation and design logic are clearly presented.
+• Writing Quality: ⭐⭐⭐⭐ Clear motivation and design logic.

-• Value: ⭐⭐⭐⭐ Offers meaningful reference for multimodal PEFT research.
+• Value: ⭐⭐⭐⭐ Significant reference value for multi-modal PEFT.